homanmirgolbabaee/OrariButBetter/README.md

 # OrariButBetter
-a are u sick and tired of orari being a shitty useless buggy app ? you can use this :)
+a are u sick and tired of orari being a useless buggy app ? you can use this :)